Colonel Sanders: As a symbol of the KFC brand

 In April 2017, actor Rob Lowe was announced as the newest actor in the role of Colonel Sanders.
 Lowe said that as a child, he actually got to meet Harland Sanders.

-WWE would return to using Colonel Sanders during 2017, showing ads of Shawn Michaels and Kurt Angle playing him, as well as announcing that Colonel Sanders would be available as a playable character in WWE 2K18 (accessible through the "create-a-wrestler" feature) as part of a product placement deal with KFC.
+In 2017, WWE returned to using Colonel Sanders, showing ads of Shawn Michaels and Kurt Angle playing him, and announcing that Colonel Sanders would be available as a playable character in WWE 2K18, accessible through the "create-a-wrestler" feature, as part of a product placement deal with KFC.

 Ray Liotta then portrayed Sanders.
-Singer Reba McEntire was named as the newest Sanders in January 2018.
+Singer Reba McEntire was named as the newest Sanders in January 2018, and made her debut in a commercial promoting the fast food chain's new "Smoky Mountain BBQ" chicken.

 As of August 2018, actor Jason Alexander and professional strongman and actor Hafþór Júlíus Björnsson both portray Colonel Sanders.

 In early 2019, Peter Weller portrayed a RoboCop version of Colonel Sanders.
 Later that year, Sean Astin played a Rudy Ruettiger version of the Colonel to commemorate the beginning of the NFL season.

-In 2019, a free video game was commissioned by the restaurant chain KFC and released for free called I Love You, Colonel Sanders!
+In 2019, a free video game was commissioned by the restaurant chain KFC and released for free called I Love You, Colonel Sanders!.
 A parody of conventional dating sims, the primary objective of the player is to develop a romantic relationship with a fictionalized version of KFC's founder Colonel Sanders, portrayed as an attractive classmate at a cooking school.

 In December 2020, a fictionalized Colonel Sanders was portrayed by Mario Lopez in the 2020 short film A Recipe for Seduction.

+In 2025, French-Brazilian chef and TV personality Érick Jacquin portrayed Colonel Sanders on KFC's Brazilian commercials of its "Crunch Salad" sandwich.